Manuteaa/dbd_autoSkillCheck/README.md

 - Install onnxruntime DirectML with `pip install onnxruntime-directml` which allows you to run CUDA operations without NVIDIA GPUs

 **Why does the script do nothing ?**
-- Check if the AI model monitors correctly your game: set the debug option of the webui to "display the monitored frame".
-Play the game and check if it displays correctly the skill check
 - Check if you have no error in the python console logs
 - Use standard game settings (I recommend using 1080p at 100% resolution without any game filters, no vsync, no FSR): your displayed images "last hit skill check frame" should be similar with the ones in my examples
 - Check if you do not use a potato instead of a computer